 - A blocked wastepipe isn't an emergency repair.
 You must try to clear it yourself before calling us.
-See Handy hints on page 43 - A blocked toilet is only an emergency if you have no other toilet - Keep your wastepipes and drains clear by flushing them from time to time with hot water
+See Handy hints on page 43 - A blocked toilet is only an emergency if you have no other toilet - Keep your wastepipes and drains clear by flushing them from time to time with hot - On occasions, use the toilet to double flush water.
+See Handy hints on page 43

-- On occasions, use the toilet to double flush water.
-See Handy hints on page 43 - Don't pour fat or oil down sinks, toilets or outside drains - The cost of repairing a blockage caused by things like nappies, air fresheners, condoms or tampons will be met by you.
+- Don't pour fat or oil down sinks, toilets or outside drains - If a blockage is caused by things like nappies, air fresheners, condoms or tampons, you'll have to pay for clearing it.

-- What the problem is, such as: wastepipe or trap blocked or leaking, drain smelling or blocked, gully blocked or grid missing? - Whether you have attempted to unblock it - If a wastepipe, which is it: bath, basin, sink, shower or toilet? - If a wastepipe is blocked: is more than one fitting blocked, or if you live in a flat, are any other flats having a problem?
+- What the problem is, such as: wastepipe or trap blocked or leaking, drain smelling or blocked, gully blocked or grid missing? - Whether you have attempted to unblock it - If a wastepipe, which is it: bath, basin, sink, shower or toilet? - If a wastepipe is blocked: is more than one fitting blocked, or if you live in a flat, are any other flats having a problem? - If the drain is blocked: is it overflowing? - If a drainage gully grid, is it round or square? - What's it made of: metal or plastic?